pathdata/UNMaSk/README.md

 Each of these pipelines are organised inside individual directory and you will be able to find detailed explanation in the respective sub-directories.
 Wherever possible docker images and command line instructions are specified to make it friendly for off the shelf users.

+# UNMaSk pipeline overview and architecture

-# Overview schematic of UNMaSk pipeline for DCIS segmentation.
+Overview schematic of UNMaSk pipeline for DCIS segmentation.
 <p align="center">
   <img src="environment/Fig1_overview.png" width="450" height="450"/>
  </p>

- # Schematic of IM-Net architecture for DCIS segmentation and schematic of DRDIN cell detection network.
+ Schematic of IM-Net architecture for DCIS segmentation and schematic of DRDIN cell detection network.
  <p align="center">

   <img src="environment/Fig2_ab_Revised_v1.png" width="450" height="450"/>